 The Plan is a defined contribution plan established effective January 1, 1997, as restated March 7, 2022.
-The Plan covers all employees, excluding leased employees, of Electric Reliability Council of Texas, Inc. (ERCOT) (the Company or Employer).
+The Plan covers all employees, excluding leased employees and residents of Puerto Rico, of Electric Reliability Council of Texas, Inc. (ERCOT) (the Company or Employer).
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 The Plan Administrative Committee is responsible for oversight of the Plan.
 The Plan's Administrative Committee determines the appropriateness of the Plan's investment offerings and monitors investment performance.